Liquor and Cannabis Licences

 Under the current pilot project, the City has issued two TUPs for 521 Canada Avenue and 130 Trans-Canada Highway

-Liquor license applications are submitted to the Province through the Liquor and Cannabis Regulation Branch (LCRB).
+Liquor licence applications are submitted to the Province through the Liquor and Cannabis Regulation Branch (LCRB).

 The BC Liquor and Cannabis Regulation Branch process requires that a local government or their delegate, must include comments on a new or amendment application that include: